Kkenjji/ip/docs/README.md

 ---

-Clank is a intelligent **task management chatbot** that helps you stay organized and productive.
+Clank is an intelligent **task management chatbot** that helps you stay organized and productive.
 With simple and easy-to-understand commands, track your todos, homework deadlines, or even upcoming event easily and never lose track and forget about them again!